Do you have student debt, but no degree? Are you in default? Tell us

 For a start, more than a third of borrowers have an outstanding balance of $10,000 or less.

-Second, about 20% of borrowers are in default — that's when you've gone 270 days without a payment.
-When that happens, the government can take your tax refund or part of your paycheck.
+Second, about 20% of borrowers are in default.
 When you get older, you can even lose part of your Social Security.
 More than 1 million loans go into default each year.

 Your submission will be governed by our general Terms of Use and Privacy Policy.
 As the Privacy Policy says, we want you to be aware that there may be circumstances in which the exemptions provided under law for journalistic activities or freedom of expression may override privacy rights you might otherwise have.